uiuc-cs448/uiuc-cs448.github.io/README.md

-# Course Website
+# Course staff GitHub notes

-Markdown mostly works as expected, beware LaTeX, callouts (via `> [!NOTE]`, etc.), and some other syntaxes do not work, even if it renders properly on GitHub file preview.

-# Utilities
+> Various explanations, scripts, etc. for the GitHub-related uses of CS 448.

+## Course website

+[GitHub Pages](https://docs.github.com/en/pages) with the [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) site generator and [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) processer.

+Most markdown syntax renders as expected.
+However, some known exceptions:
+- LaTeX
+- Callouts (`> [!NOTE]`, etc.)

+## Scripts

-Short [GitHub CLI](https://cli.github.com/manual/) commands to deal with GH Classroom being dumb to run locally.
+Short [GitHub CLI](https://cli.github.com/manual/) commands to run locally* to workaround some of GH Classroom's dumb quirks.

-### As workflows

-Trying to get these to be manually triggerable workflows on GH Actions.
+> *Trying to get these to be manually triggerable workflows on GH Actions.
 However, they use [`$GITHUB_TOKEN`](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) for authentication and I haven't set the right permissions.
-For now, run locally by copy-pasting the below commands and substituting any [`$` workflow variables](https://github.com/organizations/uiuc-cs448/settings/variables/actions).
-> E.g. `ORG=uiuc-cs448`, `STUDENT_TEAM=students`, `SOURCE_SLUG=lab-0`
+For now, run locally by copy-pasting the below commands and substituting/exporting any [`$` workflow variables](https://github.com/organizations/uiuc-cs448/settings/variables/actions).
+E.g. `ORG=uiuc-cs448`, `STUDENT_TEAM=students`, `SOURCE_SLUG=lab-0`

-## Onboard students to the organization
+### Onboard students to the organization

-Students who accepted an assignment only obtain access to their fork.
-[Invite them to join a team](https://docs.github.com/en/rest/teams/members?apiVersion=2022-11-28#add-or-update-team-membership-for-a-user) to enable group tagging, permissions, etc. This also promotes them from an "Outside Collaborator" to an organization "Member".
+Students who accept a GH Classroom assignment only get access to their fork of it.
+[Invite them to join a team](https://docs.github.com/en/rest/teams/members?apiVersion=2022-11-28#add-or-update-team-membership-for-a-user) to enable group tagging, permissions, etc. so you don't have to manage them individually.
+This also promotes them from an "Outside Collaborator" to an organization "Member" and doing this does not grant them access to other student's assignment repos (only repos that are explicitly set to be [viewable by them / their team](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/managing-team-access-to-an-organization-repository).

 ```bash
 gh api "/orgs/$ORG/outside_collaborators" --paginate \